How to keep cool when walking in the summer

 Whenever possible, wear white or light coloured clothes for your summer walks. these will reflect the sun’s rays rather than attracting it.
 So when shopping for t-shirts bear this in mind – a white t-shirt can be used all year round, whereas a black t-shirt may have you regretting your shopping choices come July.

-Even better, and a little more expensive, is clothing that has in built sun protection.
-These tend to have at least a sun protection factor (SPF) of at least 30, and can be as much as 100.
 Choosing a long sleeved top such as this one, the Tacvasen lightweight long sleeve top with SPF 50 would be a great choice as it is also baggy which allows air to circulate more.
 It also comes in various colours – I’d suggest the white, either of the blues, or the grey.

 Whilst getting your legs and arms exposed to the sun is tempting, if you can cover up completely with sun protection fabrics that also wick away moisture as you move, then you will benefit greatly.